Migrating to America

 Charles Maynard, 1625-1665

-Tobacco planter, accounts document seventeenth century Colonial Maryland
+Tobacco planter, excellent documentation of seventieth century Colonial Maryland

 Francis Hayden, 1628-1694